zodimo/go-netkit/README.md

-# Go NET
+# Go NetKit

 A lightweight Go library for building network transport layers with middleware support.

 ## Overview

-Go NET provides abstractions for creating network transport handlers with middleware capabilities, similar to how HTTP middleware works in web frameworks.
+Go NetKit provides abstractions for creating network transport handlers with middleware capabilities, similar to how HTTP middleware works in web frameworks.
 This allows for protocol stacking and separation of concerns when building network applications.

 ## Features